claire271/gambezi/protocol.md

 ## Introduction
 This protocol is designed to be a cross platform way to communicate between different programs or sections of code.

+The default refresh rate of clients is 100ms.
+All nodes default to staring as unsubscribed.

 ## Requirements